Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Introduction

-\looseness -1 To tackle some of the previous challenges, {\em Mean-Field Control} (MFC) exploits the insight that many relevant MARL problems involve a large number of {\em very similar} agents.
-As a motivating application, consider the \emph{swarm motion} problem where the goal is to control a \emph{large population} of similar agents that move in the common space seeking to maximize location-dependent rewards.
-Concrete instances include controlling a fleet of autonomous cars moving around a traffic network, ride-sharing order dispatching, or a swarm of robots that navigate a congested space.
-MFC considers the limiting regime of controlling {\em infinitely many identical collaborative} agents and utilizes the notion of mean-field approximation from statistical physics \cite{weiss1907hypothese} to model their interactions.
-Specifically, instead of focusing on the individual agents and their interactions, the system dynamics and rewards depend on the state of the system described via the agents' state distribution.
-Despite the introduced approximations, the solution to the MFC problem often remains adequate for the finite agent equivalent \cite{lacker2017limit}. \looseness=-1
+\looseness=-1 To tackle the previous challenges, {\em Mean-Field Control} (MFC) exploits the insight that many relevant MARL problems involve a large number of {\em very similar} agents that are coordinated via a centralized controller.
+As a motivating application, consider a ride-hailing service in which a central dispatcher coordinates the routes of many drivers around the city.
+MFC considers the limiting regime of controlling {\em infinitely many identical collaborative} agents, and utilizes the notion of mean-field approximation from statistical physics \citep{weiss1907hypothese} to model their interactions.
+Specifically, instead of focusing on the individual agents and their interactions, the state of the system is described via the agents' state distribution and the dynamics and rewards are formulated accordingly.
+Despite the introduced approximations, the solution to the MFC problem often remains adequate for the finite agent equivalent \citep{lacker2017limit}. \looseness=-1